ellailan/pm/prompts.md

 All the tickets are now not showing correctly in the unassigned panel on the side.

 **Result:**
-- Identified root cause: Supabase database had no tickets, so fetchTickets() returned empty array
+- Identified the root cause: the Supabase database had no tickets, so `fetchTickets()` returned an empty array
-- Added mock data fallback in ticket-context.tsx when Supabase returns no data
+- Added a mock data fallback in `ticket-context.tsx` when Supabase returns no data
-- All 6 sample tickets display correctly in the Unassigned Tickets panel
+- All six sample tickets display correctly in the Unassigned Tickets panel

 ## Prompt 22 — Seed Supabase & Remove Mock Data